Kent State Named One of the Healthiest Universities in the Nation

 Active Minds worked with the nation’s leading experts in student and campus health and conducted an extensive assessment to select the winners.
 Kent State emerged as a leader for its creativity, teamwork, innovation and excellence.
 The university also stood out for championing student voices, working collaboratively and using data and metrics to guide and consistently improve efforts for students.

-“We know that the habits formed during the college years often travel with our graduates when they leave the university and shape their quality of life for years to come,” said Kent State President Beverly J. Warren.
+“We know that the habits formed during the college years often travel with our graduates when they leave the university and shape their quality of life for years to come,” says Kent State President Beverly J. Warren.
 "Our wellness team has provided many new and innovative initiatives to enhance healthy lifestyles, and most importantly, has guided our community toward a holistic approach to health and well-being.”

-Summer Wigley, who graduated this past Saturday, found the help she needed after enduring a tragic event in her family, coupled with a health scare.
+Summer Wigley, who graduated this spring, found the help she needed after enduring a tragic event in her family, coupled with a health scare.
 She hit rock bottom in her second year as a graduate assistant in Kent State’s College of Education, Health and Human Services.
 Ms. Wigley disconnected socially and slowly retreated into a state of depression.

-“I never thought I would be in a place of positivity after my diagnosis,” she said.
+“I never thought I would be in a place of positivity after my diagnosis,” she says.
 “Thanks to the support of various health-related offices and programs at Kent State, it is my hope that other students never walk through a similar darkness.”

 Innovative Practices at Kent State